Reading Time: 8 minutes

 If you’re lucky enough to be able to escape the cold northern winter for a few weeks or months at a time, it’s always nice to have your own car so that you can get around easily.
 Yes, these simmering summer tourist hotspots have Uber and car rental services, but that can add up to cost quite a bit.
 Also, you may be limited in terms of the excursions you wish to enjoy.

-Of course, having your RV gives you a bit more flexibility, as you are not limited in terms of expensive extra mileage.
+Of course, having your RV with you gives you a bit more flexibility, as you are not limited in terms of expensive extra mileage (provided you didn’t neglect winterization).
 But unless you’re the late, great Robin Williams in the iconic movie RV, you can’t exactly drive anywhere in your trailer.
 It becomes difficult to find parking in cities and mall parking lots.
+It’s a good idea to drive your car (if you’re taking it) and get quotes from RV shipping companies to have them ship your recreational vehicle.

 Driving hundreds or even thousands of miles can also be taxing on the driver and passengers.
 Road safety guidelines include stopping every two hours, which will usually necessitate overnight stops.
 Driving from say, New York to Miami in winter in your car is nearly 1,500 miles.
 That’s a lot of miles and as much wear and tear.

 That’s why many migrants opt for snowbird car transportation.
-The amount they save on overnight stops and potential car trouble, wear and tear, can be allocated to flights and car shipping, resulting in a safer, cheaper and more economical temporary relocation.
+The amount they save on overnight stops and potential car trouble, wear and tear, or other damages from bad driving or potholes can rather be allocated to flights and car shipping, resulting in a safer, cheaper, and more economical temporary relocation.
 It’s especially important for luxury vehicles, and convenient for motorcycles and golf carts.

 Book Your Snowbird Car Shipping a Week in Advance

-Snowbird car shipping season is a busy time.
+Snowbird car shipping season is a busy time—as are the roads due to the amount of people who choose to tow their vehicles instead of auto shipping.
 You might be tempted to book your snowbird car shipping a month or more in advance, but the truth is that won’t really help you.
 We’ve spoken to many clients who turned to us after their car transportation companies left them high and dry after they booked well in advance.

 Plan Your Snowbird Car Shipping